dtao/lazy.js/README.md

 But of course, this actually splits *the entire string* into every single line.
 If the string is very large, this is quite wasteful.

-In lower-level languages&mdash;e.g. Java, C#&mdash; we have the notion of *streams*.
-A stream is not necessarily all read into memory.
-We can get something like that with Lazy.js by wrapping the string with `Lazy` and calling `split`:
+With Lazy.js, we don't need to split up an entire string just to treat it as a sequence of lines.
+We can get the same effect by wrapping the string with `Lazy` and calling `split`:

 ```javascript
 var firstFiveLines = Lazy(text).split("\n").take(5);